Grabsky/Claims/README.md

-#### DISCLAIMER: Resource has been archived due to lack of interest in Minecraft-related development.
+#### DISCLAIMER: Resource is no longer maintained due to lack of interest in Minecraft-related development.

 # Claims
 Create protected region and manage it using in-game GUI.
 Limited to 1 claim per user with no exceptions due to (intentional) plugin design.
+Requires WorldEdit and WorldGuard to work properly.

 *Due to light-weight checks, by default players can override any region that is not a claim.
 Please increase priority of non-claim regions to protect them from being griefed.*